About This Blog

 26th June 1541 the Death of Francisco Pizarro

-Four hundred and seventy years ago, on 26th June 1541, Francisco Pizarro – Spanish conquistador and murderous subjugator of the entire Inca Empire – got his just desserts when he was assassinated by his own people.
-The old ruffian, near 70, … Continue reading
+On 26th June 1541, Francisco Pizarro – Spanish conquistador and murderous subjugator of the Inca Empire – got his just desserts when he was assassinated by his own people.
+The old ruffian, near 70, was seated at dinner with several close … Continue reading

 27th June 1905 the Founding of the Industrial Workers of the World